quantifiedcode/python-anti-patterns/docs/correctness/local_variable_name_referenced_before_assignment.rst

 Local variable used before it is assigned .........................................

 The ``area`` function below is supposed to return the area of a specified rectangle.
 The function attempts to print the value of the variable ``a`` before the variable has been assigned a value.
-When Python encounters this code it will raise a ``UnboundLocalError`` error and the program will not execute.
+When Python encounters this code it will raise an ``UnboundLocalError`` error and the program will not execute.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!